-Messages matching the following criteria will be auto subscribed at startup.
+Messages matching both of the following criteria will be auto-subscribed at startup:

 - Defined as an event either using